 There are two parts to services offered by Church Scouts:

-(1) MACRO VIEW (community).
+(1) MACRO VIEW (Twin Cities metro).
 Everything you see on this site not requiring a password is the macro view, looking outward at the entire Twin Cities spiritual landscape.

 (2) MICRO VIEW (your church).
 Additionally, as an option for churches with 200 or more weekly attendance, Church Scouts offer the micro view, looking inward to see your church with depth and clarity you've never seen before.